Dioflav is a venotropic and a vascular protector. It is used for:

 If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Always take this medicine exactly as described in this leaflet or as instructed by your doctor or pharmacist.
-Check with your doctor or pharmacist if you are not sure.
+Always take this medicine exactly as described in this leaflet or as your doctor, pharmacist or nurse has told you.
+Talk to your doctor, pharmacist or nurse if you have any questions.

 Dioflav should be taken with meals.